Complex and Adaptive Dynamical Systems: A Primer: Criticality in Dynamical Systems

-which can be defined for any time-dependent measurable quantity $A$, e.g.\ $A(t)=\rho(t,\vec r)$.
-Note that the autocorrelations are defined relative to $\langle A\rangle^2$, {\it viz} the mean (time-independent) fluctuations.
-The denominator in Eq.\ (\ref{automata_auto_corr_funct}) is a normalization convention, namely $\Gamma(0)\equiv1$.
+\runinhead{Autocorrelation Function} The equal-time correlation function $S(r)$ measures real-space correlations.
+The corresponding quantity in {the} time domain is the autocorrelation function which can be defined for any time-dependent measurable quantity $A$, e.g.\ $A(t)=\rho(t,\vec r)$.
+Note that the autocorrelations are defined relative to $\langle A\rangle^2$, viz the mean (time-independent) fluctuations.
+The denominator in Eq.~(\ref{automata_auto_corr_funct}) is a normalization convention, namely $\Gamma(0)\equiv1$.